Ali El Arabi: Early life

+Career

-Born in Dakahlia, Egypt, Ali El Arabi is an Egyptian producer and director.
-He grew up practicing kickboxing and won Egypt's national kickboxing championship.
-He became passionate about filmmaking when he moved to Cairo.
-In 2009, he made his first foray into the filmmaking world when he met some staff members at ZDF channel who discovered his talent.
+Ali made his first foray into the filmmaking world when he met some staff members at ZDF channel who discovered his talent.
 Afterwards, he traveled to Germany to study filmmaking and production and began his career at ZDF channel where he made a number of documentaries on war zones in Syria, Lebanon, Iraq, Afghanistan and Kurdistan.

 El Arabi founded his production company, Ambient Light.
 In 2013, he began making short documentaries and used his marketing skills to sell them to a number of prominent platforms, including National Geographic.

+Ali El Arabi received an invitation from the Arab League to make documentaries on refugees and send them to entities responsible for making decisions on refugee matters.
+Thus, he traveled to several refugee camps, the birthplace of his first documentary feature film Captains of Za'atari.